Meet Instructor Dawn Apgar, PhD, LSW, ACSW

 Passing Your Social Work Licensure Exam: The Hows and Whys according to Renowned Instructor Dr. Dawn Apgar

-Nationally renowned instructor Dawn Apgar, PhD, LSW, ACSW, has become the new teacher for NASW Virginia’s 2020 exam preparation courses, and she brings a robust learning management system to course registrants in addition to the July 17 and September 19 classes.
+Nationally renowned instructor Dawn Apgar, PhD, LSW, ACSW, became the new teacher for NASW Virginia’s exam preparation courses in 2020, and she brings a robust learning management system to course registrants in addition to the classes.
 Below, she discusses her approaches and content, which have led to the successful exam passage of thousands of social workers across the country.

 NASW Virginia: What do you think is the most important tactic for passing the exams regardless of level?

 Apgar: “Passing the exam requires four things.
 One, it requires taking time out of your schedule and developing a sound study plan.
 Two, to pass it requires commitment.
 You're raising yourself with the content that's on the exam and material that you learned in your formal social work program.
 Three is learning some test-taking tips about how to analyze the questions right and some common mistakes that people make.
 And lastly is just learning how to deal with test anxiety.”